awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

-# Using an Amazon DynamoDB Database as a Target for AWS Database Migration Service<a name="CHAP_Target.DynamoDB"></a>
+# Using an Amazon DynamoDB database as a target for AWS Database Migration Service<a name="CHAP_Target.DynamoDB"></a>

 You can use AWS DMS to migrate data to an Amazon DynamoDB table\.
 Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability\.
 AWS DMS supports using a relational database or MongoDB as a source\.

 In DynamoDB, tables, items, and attributes are the core components that you work with\.
-A table is a collection of items, and each item is a collection of attributes\.
+A *table *is a collection of items, and each *item *is a collection of attributes\.
 DynamoDB uses primary keys, called partition keys, to uniquely identify each item in a table\.
 You can also use keys and secondary indexes to provide more querying flexibility\.

 You use object mapping to migrate your data from a source database to a target DynamoDB table\.
-Object mapping lets you determine where the source data is located in the target\.
+Object mapping enables you to determine where the source data is located in the target\.

-When AWS DMS creates tables on an Amazon DynamoDB target endpoint, it creates as many tables as in the source database endpoint\.
-AWS DMS also sets several Amazon DynamoDB parameter values\.
+When AWS DMS creates tables on an DynamoDB target endpoint, it creates as many tables as in the source database endpoint\.
+AWS DMS also sets several DynamoDB parameter values\.
 The cost for the table creation depends on the amount of data and the number of tables to be migrated\.

+To help increase the speed of the transfer, AWS DMS supports a multithreaded full load to a DynamoDB target instance\.
+DMS supports this multithreading with task settings that include the following:
++ `MaxFullLoadSubTasks` – Use this option to indicate the maximum number of source tables to load in parallel\.
+DMS loads each table into its corresponding DynamoDB target table using a dedicated subtask\.
+The default value is 8\.
+The maximum value is 49\.
++ `ParallelLoadThreads` – Use this option to specify the number of threads that AWS DMS uses to load each table into its DynamoDB target table\.
+The default value is 0 \(single\-threaded\)\.
+The maximum value is 200\.
+You can ask to have this maximum limit increased\.
+**Note**
+DMS assigns each segment of a table to its own thread for loading\.
+Therefore, set `ParallelLoadThreads` to the maximum number of segments that you specify for a table in the source\.
++ `ParallelLoadBufferSize` – Use this option to specify the maximum number of records to store in the buffer that the parallel load threads use to load data to the DynamoDB target\.
+The default value is 50\.
+The maximum value is 1,000\.
+Use this setting with `ParallelLoadThreads`\. `ParallelLoadBufferSize` is valid only when there is more than one thread\.
++ Table\-mapping settings for individual tables – Use `table-settings` rules to identify individual tables from the source that you want to load in parallel\.
+Also use these rules to specify how to segment the rows of each table for multithreaded loading\.
+For more information, see [Table and collection settings rules and operations](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md)\.

+**Note**
-When AWS DMS sets Amazon DynamoDB parameter values for a migration task, the default Read Capacity Units \(RCU\) parameter value is set to 200\.
+When AWS DMS sets DynamoDB parameter values for a migration task, the default Read Capacity Units \(RCU\) parameter value is set to 200\.
 The Write Capacity Units \(WCU\) parameter value is also set, but its value depends on several other settings:
-+ The default value for the WCU parameter is 200\.
+The default value for the WCU parameter is 200\.
-+ If the parallelLoadThreads parameter is set greater than 1 \(default is 0\), then the WCU parameter is set to 200 times the `parallelLoadThreads` value\.
+If the `ParallelLoadThreads` task setting is set greater than 1 \(the default is 0\), then the WCU parameter is set to 200 times the `ParallelLoadThreads` value\.
-+ In the US East \(N\.
-Virginia\) Region \(us\-east\-1\), the largest possible WCU parameter value is 40000\.
-If the AWS Region is us\-east\-1 and the WCU parameter value is greater than 40000, the WCU parameter value is set to 40000\.
+In the US East \(N\.
+Virginia\) Region \(us\-east\-1\), the largest possible WCU parameter value is 40,000\.
+If the AWS Region is us\-east\-1 and the WCU parameter value is greater than 40,000, the WCU parameter value is set to 40,000\.
-+ In AWS Regions other than us\-east\-1, the largest possible WCU parameter value is 10000\.
-For any AWS Region other than us\-east\-1, if the WCU parameter value is set greater than 10000 the WCU parameter value is set to 10000\.
+In AWS Regions other than us\-east\-1, the largest possible WCU parameter value is 10,000\.
+For any AWS Region other than us\-east\-1, if the WCU parameter value is set greater than 10,000 the WCU parameter value is set to 10,000\.
+Standard AWS DMS usage fees apply to resources you use\.

-## Migrating from a Relational Database to a DynamoDB Table<a name="CHAP_Target.DynamoDB.RDBMS2DynamoDB"></a>
+## Migrating from a relational database to a DynamoDB table<a name="CHAP_Target.DynamoDB.RDBMS2DynamoDB"></a>

-AWS DMS supports migrating data to DynamoDB’s scalar data types\.
+AWS DMS supports migrating data to DynamoDB scalar data types\.
 When migrating from a relational database like Oracle or MySQL to DynamoDB, you might want to restructure how you store this data\.

 Currently AWS DMS supports single table to single table restructuring to DynamoDB scalar type attributes\.
 If you are migrating data into DynamoDB from a relational database table, you take data from a table and reformat it into DynamoDB scalar data type attributes\.
 These attributes can accept data from multiple columns, and you can map a column to an attribute directly\.